 |

-has arrived and i have read it cover to cover. i think im gunna
+mate, the book has arrived and i have read it cover to cover.

-read it once a month to really re-inforce the wealth of information.
+i think im gunna read it once a month to really re-inforce the

-some sections have really opened my eyes (ears really). some jems
+wealth of information. some sections have really opened my eyes

-that have already changed my methods include your compression
+(ears really). some jems that have already changed my methods

-setting stratagy and your dull mic sound/ eq brightness into the
+include your compression setting stratagy and your dull mic sound/

-room tricks. i am however only a 1 mic, protools/ home studio
+eq brightness into the room tricks. i am however only a 1 mic,

-(no console) so a lot of your techniques mentioned are out of
+protools/ home studio (no console) so a lot of your techniques

-my league, however the princibles behind them are useful to know
+mentioned are out of my league, however the princibles behind

-and some can still be applied with a little imagination!!! ie
+them are useful to know and some can still be applied with a little

-replacing the reversed files with the origionals!!!
+the mixing, then replacing the reversed files with the origionals!!!

-great insite, TD - Catherine Hill Bay, NSW |
+again for the great insite, TD - Catherine Hill Bay, NSW |

 |